-In this article, we’ll discuss the Power Wheels braking system and how it works.
-Additionally, we’ll touch on how some modifications may affect the Power Wheels motor and other components.
-Finally, we will also answer some frequently asked questions about Power Wheels and how they operate.
+In this article, I’ll discuss the Power Wheels braking system and how it works.
+Additionally, I’ll touch on how some modifications may affect the Power Wheels motor and other components.
+Finally, I will also answer some frequently asked questions about Power Wheels and how they operate.

 Power Wheels Brakes: How It Works & How to Modify It